-- A) The loan payable stockholder is a related party loan between the ABC Private School, Inc. and John Doe, the sole stockholder of both corporations.
+A) The loan payable stockholder is a related party loan between the ABC Private School, Inc. and John Doe, the sole stockholder of both corporations.
 The loan of \$30,000 at 10% interest per annum was taken for cash flow purposes.
-The school requested and was granted approval by the department prior to borrowing the funds on July 1, 2009 and the loan was repaid by the June 30, 2010 due date.
+The school requested and was granted approval

+- by the department prior to borrowing the funds on July 1, 2010 and the loan was repaid by the June 30, 2011 due date.
 The proceeds of the loan were deposited into the school's checking account and the loan was repaid in accordance with the terms contained in the department's approval letter. - B) The loan payable stockholder is a related party loan between the ABC Private School, Inc. and John Doe, the sole stockholder of both corporations.
-The loan of \$30,000 at 10% interest per annum was taken for cash flow purposes and executed on July 1, 2009.
+The loan of \$30,000 at 10% interest per annum was taken for cash flow purposes and executed on July 1, 2010.
 The Department of Education did not previously approve this transaction and therefore the interest incurred is a non-allowable cost. - C) The loan payable stockholder is a related party loan between the ABC Private School, Inc. and John Doe, the sole stockholder of both corporations.
 The loan of \$30,000 at 10% interest per annum was taken for cash flow purposes.
-The school requested and was granted approval by the department prior to borrowing the funds on May 1, 2009 and the loan was repaid by the April 30, 2010 due date.
+The school requested and was granted approval by the department prior to borrowing the funds on May 1, 2010 and the loan was repaid by the April 30, 2011 due date.
 The proceeds of the loan were deposited into the school's checking account and the loan was repaid in accordance with the terms contained in the department's approval letter.
-In addition, a loan of \$30,000 at 10% interest per annum was taken for cash flow purposes the school requested and was granted approval by the department prior to borrowing the funds on May 1, 2010 and the proceeds of the loan were deposited into the school's checking account and the school requested and was granted approval by the department prior to borrowing the funds on May 1, 2010 and the proceeds of the loan were deposited into the school's checking account.

-23. In accordance with N.J.A.C.
-6A:23A-18.5(a)31, retirement plan costs that are:
+In addition, a loan of \$30,000 at 10% interest per annum was taken for cash flow purposes the school requested and was granted approval by the department prior to borrowing the funds on May 1, 2011 and the proceeds of the loan were deposited into the school's checking account. - 23.
+In accordance with N.J.A.C.
+6A:23A-18.5(a)31, retirement plan costs that are: - i.

-i.
 Not in conformance with the Employee Retirement Income Security Act of 1974, P.L.
-93-406, and its successor legislation and that exceed costs allowed by the Internal Revenue Service;

-ii.
-For a non-qualified retirement plan(s);

-iii.
-For a defined contribution plan in excess of the maximum percentage and maximum dollar amount (see Internal Revenue Code Section 415(c)) as the lesser of 100 percent of the employee's compensation or \$44,000;

-iv.
-For a defined benefit plan in excess of an amount, by employee, which would allow the defined plan to provide a benefit in excess of the percentage of the employee's number of years of service divided by 55 times the highest three year average salary and at an age prior to age 55;
+93-406, and its successor legislation and that exceed costs allowed by the Internal Revenue Service; - ii.
+For a non-qualified retirement plan(s); - iii.
+For a defined contribution plan in excess of the maximum percentage and maximum dollar amount (see Internal Revenue Code Section 415(c)) as the lesser of 100 percent of the employee's compensation or \$44,000; - iv.
+For a defined benefit plan in excess of an amount, by employee, which would allow the defined plan to provide a benefit in excess of the percentage of the employee's number of years of service divided by 55 times the highest three year average salary and at an age prior to age 55; - v.

-v.
 For contributions to a retirement plan that are not applied consistently in accordance with N.J.A.C.
 6A:23A-18.5(a)23 even if in compliance with ERISA.
-Such excess contributions as determined will be deemed a non-allowable cost;

-vi.
-Not paid to a qualified plan within nine months of the end of the fiscal tax year of the approved private school for students with disabilities;
+Such excess contributions as determined will be deemed a non-allowable cost; - vi.
+Not paid to a qualified plan within nine months of the end of the fiscal tax year of the approved private school for students with disabilities; - vii.

-vii.
 Not paid in accordance with the fringe benefits criteria in N.J.A.C.
-6A:23A-18.5(a)23; viii.
+6A:23A-18.5(a)23; - viii.
 If applicable, not in conformance with a church plan as defined in ERISA.